paulbradshaw/MED7373-Data-Journalism/js/onclick.md

 In this case `onclick="giveAnswer()"`.
 That means it looks for a function called `giveAnswer`, and runs it when clicked.
 The parentheses are used to pass any ingredients that the function might need to work.
 Even if it doesn't need any ingredients, the parentheses are still used but left empty, as in this case.

-Second, then, here is some JS containing that function which has been *called* by `onclick`
+Second, then, here is some JS containing that function which has been *called* by `onclick` - in Codepen this would go in the JS box:

 ```js
 function giveAnswer() {